ITUtopiaIO/Cactus.net/README.md

 # Third Party softwares
 Following softwares are used in Cactus.
 We are really grateful for programers who created them!
-Individual license information can be found at License.3rd Parties.md
+Full list of used software and individual license information can be found at License.3rd Parties.md

 * MiniExcel https://github.com/mini-software/MiniExcel
 * DiffPlex https://github.com/mmanela/diffplex